 - A minimum of 2 years’ post-qualification experience in clinical care to adults/children

-- Desirable experience in training/supervision + clinical practise in trauma, sexual violence, HIV/AIDS or any other chronic disease
+- Desirable experience in training/supervision + clinical practice in posttraumatic stress, sexual violence, HIV/AIDS or any other chronic disease

-- Asset: work experience in developing countries or with patients from various cultures
+- Asset: work experience in developing countries or with patients from various cultures, team management experience

 length of mission